MollerVictor/Tribes-Training-Tool/README.md

 Tribes-Training-Tool
 ====================

-A program which allow you to train your tribes skill
+A program which allow you to train your Tribes: Ascend skills.

-By Fr0sZ
+##This program is no longer working.